 When you use our Service, cookies will be placed on your device to keep track of your use of our Service.
-Cookies are small files that store information on your computer, TV, mobile phone or other device.
+Cookies are small files that store information on your computer, TV, mobile phone or another device.
 Cookies do not capture or track any personal information.
 However, you can disable cookies through your internet browser but our website or Apps may not work as intended for you if you do so.

 10. Updating your personal information